| | |

 a top down view of saucy barbecued ribs, laying on a sheet of parchment paper. in the background is a set of tongs and a blue linen napkin

-• Rib Rub Recipe Tip: Double or triple the rub recipe and store it in a shaker to use later.
-I like to use a mason shaker like this one I made in this post here.
+• Rib rub recipe tip: Double or triple the homemade rib rub recipe and store it in a shaker to use later.
+I like to use a mason shaker like this one I made here.

-• PREPARING THE RIBS: Remove the silver skin (thick membrane on the backside of the ribs) by grabbing it with a paper towel and pulling it off (you might need a knife to help you), or if you are getting your meat from a market ask the Butcher to remove it.
+• Preparing the ribs: Remove the silver skin (the thick membrane on the backside of the ribs) by grabbing it with a paper towel and pulling it off.
+(You might need a knife to help you.)
+If you are getting your meat from a market, ask the butcher to remove it.

 • Find ribs that have an even thickness.
 Some racks will be thick then taper to a very thin end.
 This will end up in difficult and uneven cooking, so always try to find even-portioned racks for consistent cooking.

-• Make sure to cover the ribs with aluminum foil while baking.
-Cover them fully and tight so they steam inside the foil and don’t dry out.
+• Cover the dry rubbed ribs with aluminum foil while baking.
+Cover them completely so they steam inside the foil and don’t dry out.

 • Wait to sauce your ribs!
-Slather on the barbecue sauce after you’ve slow baked the ribs.
-Putting sauce on too early will result in the sugars burning and leaving black charred sections on your ribs.
+Slather on the barbecue sauce AFTER you’ve slow-baked the ribs.
+Putting the sauce on too early will result in the sugars burning and will lead to charring.

-• Finish the ribs on the barbecue: Once the ribs have slow baked, brush them in your favourite bbq sauce and finish them off on your barbecue at medium to hight heat.
-Grill the ribs just long enough for the barbecue sauce to caramelize and the ribs to get at great smoky flavour.
+• Finish the ribs on the barbecue.
+Once the ribs have slow-baked, brush them in your favourite BBQ sauce and finish them off on your barbecue at medium to high heat.
+Grill the ribs just long enough for the barbecue sauce to caramelize and the ribs to get that great smoky flavor.

-• If you don’t have a barbecue: Don’t worry, you can finish these ribs in the oven, they’re delicious this way too!
-Once the ribs have finished slow roasting in the oven for 2 1/2 – 3 hours, remove them from the oven then slather them in your favourite barbecue sauce, then return to the oven to bake for another 15-20 minutes.
+• If you don’t have a barbecue: Don’t worry!
+You can finish these ribs in the oven too.
+Once the ribs have finished slow roasting in the oven for 2 1/2 – 3 hours, remove them from the oven and slather them in your favorite barbecue sauce.
+Then return to the oven to bake for another 15-20 minutes.
 You can also broil them for a few minutes to get a nice candied top.

 • Invest in a set of good tongs.
-Trying to flip ribs with a spatula is a sure fire way to have full racks fall apart.
-Using tongs is a safe and effective way to handle ribs
+Trying to flip ribs with a spatula is a surefire way to have full racks fall apart.
+Tongs work better for this purpose.

 a parchment paper lined tray filled with cut saucy barbecued ribs cut into pieces